Third Cinema: Definition

-Solanas and Getino's manifesto considers 'First Cinema' to be the Hollywood production model that idealizes bourgeois values to a passive audience through escapist spectacle and individual characters.
+In April 1968, in his article El Tercer Cine: Cinema Novo - realidad y alternativa (Third Cinema: Cinema Novo - Reality and Alternative), published in issue 3 of the Venezuelan magazine Cine al día, film critic Oswaldo Capriles used the term Third Cinema to encompass a body of work on the cinema of the countries that make up the so-called Third World.
+Capriles defines the term as follows:(...) to speak specifically of Third Cinema is a pressing need of contemporary culture — a need felt with growing urgency in Europe, given its heightened awareness of the shifting centers of global gravity, and one that is simply unavoidable in our own countries, where we can no longer defer the recognition of a shared struggle.
+In that struggle, the achievement of nationhood, cultural as much as political, is the indispensable step toward eventual universal integration.In 1969, Solanas and Getino wrote their manisfesto Hacia un tercer cine (Toward a Third Cinema).
+They considered 'First Cinema' to be the Hollywood production model that idealizes bourgeois values to a passive audience through escapist spectacle and individual characters.
 'Second Cinema' is the European art film, which rejects Hollywood conventions but is centred on the individual expression of the auteur director.
 Third Cinema is meant to be non-commercialized, challenging Hollywood's model.
 Third Cinema rejects the view of cinema as a vehicle for personal expression, seeing the director instead as part of a collective; it appeals to the masses by presenting the truth and inspiring revolutionary activism.
 Solanas and Getino strongly argue that traditional exhibition models also should not be used: the films should be screened clandestinely, both in order to dodge censorship and commercial networks, but also so that the viewer must take a risk to see them.

+Background

+In the late 1940s, the emergence of lighter, less expensive cameras enabled many Latin American filmmakers to begin working outside studio settings: La escalinata (César Enríquez, Venezuela, 1950), Reverón (Margot Benacerraf, Venezuela, 1952), Agulha no Palheiro (Alex Viany, Brazil, 1953), Rua sem Sol (Alex Viany, Brazil, 1954), Rio, 40 Graus (Nelson Pereira dos Santos, Brazil, 1955), O Grande Momento (Roberto Santos, Brazil, 1958), El mégano (Julio García Espinosa and Tomás Gutiérrez Alea, Cuba, 1955), Un vintén p'al Judas (Ugo Ulive, Uruguay, 1959), Araya (Margot Benacerraf, Venezuela, 1959), Caín adolescente (Román Chalbaud, 1959) Tire dié (Fernando Birri, Argentina, 1960), Crónica cubana (Ugo Ulive, Cuba, 1963), and Raíces de piedra (José María Arzuaga, Colombia, 1962), among others.
+This gradually moved Latin American cinema away from the industrial model.